Westside Gunn: 2021–present: independent career

 In 2021, Gunn starred in the film Conflicted, alongside Benny the Butcher, Michael Rapaport, and J. Holiday.
-Also in 2021, he released two songs titled "TV Boy" and "Julia Lang"; the latter was titled after fashion entrepreneur Julia Lang.
+Also in 2021, he released two songs, titled "TV Boy" and "Julia Lang"; the latter was named after fashion entrepreneur Julia Lang.
 Both songs would eventually be included in his mixtape Hitler Wears Hermes 8: Side B, released later that year.
-In 2022, Westside Gunn stated on Twitter that he would be retiring from hip-hop at the end of 2023, stating he 'had nothing else to prove'.
+In 2022, Westside Gunn stated on Twitter that he would be retiring from hip-hop at the end of 2023, stating he '[had] nothing else to prove'.

 On October 13, 2023, Westside Gunn released his fifth studio album And Then You Pray For Me.
-The album is a sequel to Pray for Paris, with both album's covers created by fashion designer Virgil Abloh.
-Gunn stated that it was his last studio album, but he would continue releasing music, just not Studio Albums.
+The album is a sequel to Pray for Paris, with both albums' covers created by fashion designer Virgil Abloh.
+Gunn stated that it was his last studio album, but he would continue to release music as mixtapes.

-In 2024, Gunn created 4th Rope, which is a wrestling promotion combined with his Heels Have Eyes concert tour, for his mixtape Still Praying, which released in 2024.
-On January 24, 2025, he announced his involvement in a new hardcore punk band called Dissension and posted a preview of a new song "Black Hole".
+In 2024, Gunn released the mixtape Still Praying.
+To promote the release he embarked on the Heels Have Eyes concert tour the same year.
+He created Fourth Rope, a wrestling promotion, and staged wrestling bouts with the concerts.
+On January 24, 2025, he announced his involvement in a new hardcore punk band called Dissension and posted a preview of a new song, "Black Hole".

-On April 18, 2025, Gunn released Heels Have Eyes, named for his wrestling promotion.
+On April 18, 2025, Gunn released Heels Have Eyes, named for his combined tour and wrestling promotion of the previous year.
 It contained the song "Egypt", which was later remixed to feature Doechii.
+Gunn featured on the opening track of JID's God Does Like Ugly.
 He released Heels Have Eyes 2 on August 28, and released Heels Have Eyes 3 on October 31.

 Fashion career

 In 2012, Gunn founded Fashion Rebels, his clothing brand.
 He has sat in the front row at New York Fashion Week and Paris Fashion Week, and owns clothes from Comme des Garçons and Dapper Dan's collaboration with Gucci.
-He was a frequent collaborator with the late Virgil Abloh, with Abloh designing some of Gunn's album covers.
+He was a frequent collaborator with Virgil Abloh, with Abloh designing some of Gunn's album covers.

 In 2025, he debuted a pair of shoes with Saucony.